Burners and Stingers Syndrome in Young Athletes

 Symptoms typically go away after a few seconds.
 About 5% to 10% of people find that their symptoms last for hours or even days after an injury.
 Typically only one arm is affected.

 These are common symptoms:

 Most young athletes will not have ongoing health problems or complications because of an episode of burners and stingers.
 The worst consequence for a young athlete might be sitting out practice or play until all symptoms are gone.
-For a small number of kids, recurrent burners and stingers mean a visit to the doctor for a more in-depth evaluation.
+For a small number of kids, recurrent burners and stingers mean a visit to the health care provider for a more in-depth evaluation.
 Some athletes will need to modify their equipment or work with a physical therapist to make sure they have recovered and that it's safe to play again.

 Although this condition usually goes away on its own, it's important to take it easy until all symptoms are gone.
 As long as any weakness or numbness remains in an arm, your child will need to sit out of play and practice.

 If your child complains that the feeling has come back or worsened, or if it affects two arms instead of just one, remove your child from participation until you talk with his or her health care provider.

 As with all sports injuries, prevention is the best approach to avoid episodes of pain and discomfort.
 Here are prevention tips:

 Make sure your child is in good physical shape for play.
 He or she should have a preseason physical.

 Check to see whether equipment and pads are in good condition and are worn for every practice and game.

 Teach your children to know and respect signs of injury so that they know to take a break before pain gets worse.